 For most Americans, looking back on pop culture portrayals of minority groups and foreigners is always a mixed bag filled with shame and guilty humor.
 We might experience unqualified outrage when we realize that Bugs Bunny was an unapologetic racist, but anyone who doesn’t admit to feeling a bit of morally-ambivalent nostalgia when they remember Transformers villain Abdul Fakkadi (Supreme Military Commander, President-for-Life, and King of Kings of the Socialist Democratic Federated Republic of Carbombya) is a repressed liar.

-The squared circle has more than its share of racial not-giving-a-shit (although anyone who doesn’t laugh at Roddy Piper trolling Chavo Guerrero and his Mexican fans by playing La Cucaracha on his ‘pipes can go hate freedom with the Carbombya whiners), especially since it is the job of half the roster to offend and enrage the audience.
+The squared circle has more than its share of racial not-giving-a-shit (anyone who doesn’t laugh at Roddy Piper trolling Chavo Guerrero and his Mexican fans by playing La Cucaracha on his ‘pipes can go hate freedom with the Carbombya whiners), especially since it is the job of half the roster to offend and enrage the audience.
 As with portrayals in the broader culture, racial stereotypes in pro wrestling come in different flavors and levels of severity.
 Some are unforgivable gaffes that even committed racists try to forget, while others get us going through our friends list trying to decide who it’s safe to share with.
 The Iron Sheik has always been a tough one for me to place on that spectrum.

 But why should it be hard?
 He’s a hostile caricature of a Arab who hates America and is regularly trotted out for archetypal American faces like Hulk Hogan, Hacksaw Jim Duggan, and Sgt.
 Slaughter to pummel.
 His finishing move is the goddamn Camel Clutch.
 If it was 2015 he would be walking out in a suicide vest and be finishing opponents with the Cold As ISIS piledriver.
 So why the ambivalence?
 I struggled with this for awhile (staying up nights, wandering the streets, mumbling in my bathrobe to strangers…), until one day I got an idea while arguing with a friend over the question.
 He made the easy case that Sheik was a classic example of an ethnic stereotype positing the Other as… well, whatever.
 My friend hates freedom, is the point.
 Put him on the list.
 Anyway, some time during his cross-examination of my moral ambiguity, he mentioned in passing, “You know, he’s not even an Arab, he’s Iranian.”

 Maybe this shouldn’t have been news to me, but Iron Sheik’s heyday was a bit before my time.
 I came up as part of the lucky generation that straddled the end of the Golden Age and the inauguration of the Attitude Era.
 So I checked Wikipedia and, sure enough, underneath that Jordanian keffiyeh, hides a man from Tehran, Persian to the bone.
 Why the switch, I wondered?
 My friend and I were having this debate around the time Israeli Prime Minister Benjamin Netanyahu was invited to denounce President Obama’s ongoing negotiations over Iran’s nuclear program.
-Why would an arch-heel like Iron Sheik feel the need to switch over to playing an Arab in the aftermath of the Iranian hostage crisis?
-A quick Google search turned into two hours of my employer’s wasted money, and what I discovered would serve as decent bedrock for a Thomas Pynchon novel.
+Why, I wondered, would an arch-heel like Iron Sheik feel the need to switch over to playing an Arab in the aftermath of the Iranian hostage crisis?
+A quick Google search turned into two hours of my employer’s wasted money, and what I discovered would serve as decent bedrock for a halfway decent Pynchon novel.

 The easiest way to do this is probably to just lay it out as a timeline.